 It has been four years and PAGi went from an infant who crawled its way through the market to a moody teenager which actually pays the bills and make me a living.
 I can not wait to see the day this kiddo turns into a grown up and take care of a village on its own.

 My point is, forget about the BS in blogs and books regarding entrepreneurship.
 I got to tell you, it is hard, it is nasty, it feeds on your time, your pocket, your resources and your social life.
 But every single penny earned that way worth 10x money earned from a full time employment.
 It is rewarding, encouraging, uplifting and liberating.
 People who have the stomach for this kind of adventure understand what I'm talking about.
 As a woman entrepreneur, I urge you to take your chances and take calculated risks and go through ups and downs of this journey.
 If you are lucky enough to get a good mentor on your side it won't be a hard one.
-If you don't reach out ask for help, join the gov programs, recently Indonesia has taken a big step on entrepreneurship programs and if you are serious to follow your dreams you can get some grants from the government.
-Reach out, find out and simple start baby steps.
+If you don't, reach out ask for help, join the gov programs, recently Indonesia has taken a big step on entrepreneurship programs and if you are serious to follow your dreams you can get some grants from the government.
+Reach out, find out and simply start baby steps.

 You don't need to jump with your both feet on this uncharted waters.
 Do what I did instead.
 Keep your job, and transition to this field.
 That means, no more meaningless social network scrolling.
 No more useless friends catch up.
 No more weekends window shopping.
 No more useless and expensive parties.
 No more watching TV, YouTube, etc. If you are serious, then this is the price!
 You do your homework and eventually you will find yourself making some money with your own business equal to your full time day job.
 This is the sign that you are ready to transition and dedicate your time completely to your business.